Autocust/ai-chat-widget/README.md

 - **Embeddable**: Simple to embed and integrate into your website.
 - **Responsive**: Works seamlessly on all devices.
 - **Intelligent**: Utilizes advanced AI models to provide intelligent responses.
+- **Demo Mode**: Includes a demo mode to showcase widget features without connecting to the backend.

 ## Quick Start